Who is your Mahram and Non-Mahram?

 The purpose of mahram and non-mahram is to prevent Zina.
 These restrictions are meant to protect both men and women and achieve a sustainable community.

 So, who is your mahram?
-Simply put, mahram is anyone you are not allowed to marry and can meet without Hijab.
+Simply put, mahram is anyone you are not allowed to marry and can be in the company of alone, without Hijab.
 This permanent unlawfulness of marriage is established in three ways: relationship through marriage, relationship through blood (lineage), and relationship through fosterage.

 In case you have any questions about who is your mahram and who isn’t, we recommend talking to an Islamic scholar and clearing your doubts.